2600hz/docker/README.md

 Goal
 ====

 To have all Kazoo components as independent docker containers.
+Containers are buildable from scratch (source code repo), and rebuildable to allow quick development of various components:

+1. edit source code
+2. commit
+3. rebuild and re-run container on commit

 Notes
 =====

 * All components depends on base-os image (Debian:Jessie with Erlang 17 preinstalled)
 * BigCouch is replaced by CouchDB 2.0
-* All images are not optimized to reduce size (although it should be possible)
+* All images are not optimized by size (however it should be possible)

 Init
 ====